Skip to content

 Streets Paved with Traps

 In Ramadi, the roads themselves were the enemy.
-The city’s arteries — from Route Michigan to side streets like “IED Alley” — were laced with explosives that turned every movement into a deadly wager.
-Insurgents from al-Qaeda in Iraq (AQI) had perfected a grim art: emplacing pressure-plate IEDs beneath chunks of asphalt, concealing tripwires in debris, and creating kill boxes where entire squads could be engulfed in coordinated blasts and ambushes.
+The city's arteries.
+From Route Michigan to side streets like "IED Alley".
+Were laced with explosives that turned every movement into a deadly wager.
+Insurgents had perfected a grim art: emplacing pressure-plate IEDs beneath chunks of asphalt, concealing tripwires in debris, and creating kill boxes where entire squads could be engulfed in coordinated blasts and ambushes.

-On June 16 near Habbaniyah, Iraq, Marines from K Company, 3rd Battalion, 5th Marines discovered IED materials and munitions in a car used by an insurgent sniper
+Marines from K Company, 3rd Battalion, 5th Marines discover IED materials and munitions in a car used by an insurgent sniper near Habbaniyah, Iraq, June 16, 2006

 The Front Line of Route Clearance

 Into this crucible rode soldiers of the 1st Engineer Battalion, attached to 1st Brigade Combat Team, 1st Armored Division.
-These troops — “Sappers” — spearheaded the fight against hidden explosives.
-Using Buffalo and RG-31 vehicles equipped with robotic arms, they probed and dug for buried devices while under the watchful eyes of snipers and spotters.
+These troops.
+"Sappers".
+Spearheaded the fight against hidden explosives.

 Patterns, Deception, and Adaptation

 Spc.
-Caleb Joye of Manning, South Carolina takes a smoke break on a rooftop in Ramadi, June 19, 2006.
-U.S. and Iraqi forces had just pushed into the city’s eastern sector—part of a campaign to reclaim neighborhoods long held by insurgents (AP Photo/Jacob Silberberg)
+Caleb Joye takes a smoke break on a rooftop in Ramadi, June 19, 2006, as U.S. and Iraqi forces push into the eastern sector to reclaim neighborhoods held by insurgents

 Steel and Shock: Tanks in the Streets